You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Bystolic is a drug marketed by Allergan and is included in one NDA.

 The generic ingredient in BYSTOLIC is nebivolol hydrochloride.
 There are fourteen drug master file entries for this compound.
-Twenty-five suppliers are listed for this compound.
+Twenty-four suppliers are listed for this compound.
 Additional details are available on the nebivolol hydrochloride profile page.

 AI Deep Research